 You will be met at the airport by our representative and bring you to your hotel.
 You will get to meet the rest of the group during the briefing for the trip.

 You will be picked up from your hotel for the drive to Koto.
 Your journey takes you through deep valleys as you are driven along the Trisuli River westwards.
-You will go through the small town of Mugling at the confluence of Trisuli and Marshyangdi Rivers.
+First, you will go through the small town of Mugling at the confluence of Trisuli and Marshyangdi Rivers.
 This town is a major junction between Kathmandu, Pokhara, and Chitwan to the south.
-We continue on the winding road until the town of Besishar.
-We might get our first sight of the Annapurna and Manaslu ranges.
+Then, we continue on the winding road until the town of Besishar.
+Finally, we might get our first sight of the Annapurna and Manaslu ranges.
 From here, we will join a jeep track for a few hours, passing through the villages of Syange, Jagat Chamje, Timang before reaching Koto for our night stop.

 We arrive at water turned prayer wheels shortly.
 We pass through the settlement of Brathang, which now has a large apple orchard.
-We begin a 45-minute climb through a forest.
-The path levels off and reaches a suspension bridge.
+Next, we begin a 45-minute climb through a forest.
+Finally, the path levels off and reaches a suspension bridge.
 There is a moderate climb after the bridge, taking us into the woods while moving away from the Marshyangdi River.

 The valley broadens, and Pisang Peak 6091 looms prominently in front of us.
 We stop for lunch at Dhukur Pokhari, a couple of small lakes by the juniper, pine, and fir trees.
 Pisang is divided into lower and upper villages.
 We stay at upper Pisang with amazing views of the valley below, the Monastery, and Annapurna II 7945 meters from our lodge’s opposite side.